-This post is designed to assist teachers who are organising a court excursion to the Downing Centre in the Sydney CBD.
-There have been some concerns about school groups visiting the Downing Centre.
-The Insitute has been liasing with court staff and the below advice is the result.
+This post is designed to update teachers who are organising a court excursion to the Downing Centre and other courts in the Sydney CBD.
+The Institute has been liaising with the court and the Office of the Sheriff regarding the booking process for court excursions.
+As further information is provided we will update this post.

-Please ensure the following when visiting the Downing Centre Court with students:
+Please ensure the following prior to booking an excursion to the Downing Centre Court with your students:

-- that you have exhausted all practical options of visiting a Local Court closer to your school.
+- Year 10 students should visit a Local Court closer to your school.
 The District Court also sits at some Local Court locations.
-The Rule of Law Institute in conjunction with the Local Court may assist you arrange for a Magistrate/Judge to speak to the students in your area.
+The Rule of Law Institute in conjunction with the Local Court may assist you arrange for a Magistrate/Judge to speak to the students in your area where possible.

-- No more than 50 students from a single school should visit the court on a single excursion
+- No more than 40 students from a single school should visit the Downing Centre, 20 students the Supreme Court and 25 students to any Local Court on a single excursion.

 - Students are actively supervised – teachers to student ratio needs to be 1 to 15 for Year 10 and 1 to 20 for Years 11 and 12